n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 You have successfully made a POST request!
 ```

-> **Question 4**
->
-> Working with APIs and embedded devices often requires maintaining session
+4. Working with APIs and embedded devices often requires maintaining session
-> state by passing a cookie.
+   state by passing a cookie.
 Use curl to send a request to
-> https://curlingfun:9090/ with a cookie called "end" with the value "3",
+   https://curlingfun:9090/ with a cookie called "end" with the value "3",
-> indicating we're on the third end of the curling match.
+   indicating we're on the third end of the curling match.

 This question discusses sending a cookie to `https://curlingfun:9090/` named
 `end` with the value of `3`.
 This is intended to indicate that we're on the